London Drum

 Visit the Victorian Leadenhall Market – The film location for Harry Potter’s Leaky Cauldron Pub

 Where?
 Leadenhall Market, Entrances on Gracechurch Street, Lime Street, Leadenhall Place and Whittington Avenue, The City · Web: leadenhallmarket.co.uk Opening times?
-The shops are usually open from 10 AM to 6 PM (Mon-Fri), but you can walk through it 24-hours a day (Mon-Sun) Visiting hours may change Time required?
-A typical visit is 5 mins (but more if you plan to stop and eat) Parking: Nearby car parks Buses: 25, 35, 40, 47, 48, 149, 344 Bus fares Trains: The closest station is Bank Central DLR Northern Wat&City Other nearby stations: Cannon Street and Monument Train fares
+The shops are usually open from 10 AM to 6 PM (Mon-Fri), but you can walk through 24-hours a day (Mon-Sun) Price? na Time required?
+A typical visit is 5-10 mins Parking: Nearby car parks Buses: 25, 35, 40, 47, 48, 149, 344 Bus fares Trains: The closest station is Bank Central DLR Northern Wat&City Other nearby stations: Cannon Street and Monument Train fares

 Craig’s review… This is one of those shortcuts you don’t mind taking even if it makes the journey twice as long.
 If you were walking round here 2,000 years ago then you’d be in the middle of Roman Londinium because this is where they built the basilica (court) and forum (market).
 Unfortunately the only trace of them now is an old pillar in the cellar of the hairdressers at 90 Gracechurch Street and they don’t let wanderers in off the street to see it (not even if you ask for a short back and sides first).
 I guess they must be fed up with people bothering them.